 We shall also explore the connection of two-valued states and coloring of (hyper)graphs, thereby presenting criteria for (re)construction of colorings and the chromatic number of a (hyper)graph from the set of its two-valued states.
-Thereby, two-valued states may yield a systematic, constructive way to both colorings and the reconstruction of (hyper)graphs.
+Thereby two-valued states may yield a systematic, constructive way to both colorings and/neither the reconstruction of (hyper)graphs.

 The chromatic properties of such (hyper)graphs are directly related to their (non)classical aspects.
-For instance, in quantum logic,2 certain colorings-with the number of colors equal to the clique number that can be identified with the Hilbert space dimension-can be "reduced" to or "collapsed" into two-valued dispersionless states, which, in turn, are interpretable as noncontextual classical truth assignments of the elementary propositions represented by vertices of such graphs.
-If the chromatic number exceeds the Hilbert space dimension, then no uniform, global two-valued state and also no corresponding uniform, global classical truth value assignment exist.
-Thereby, the chromatic number signifies important properties and (non)existence of classical interpretations of the aforementioned configurations of observables, in particular arrangements of observables realizable by quantum means.
+For instance, in quantum logic [2] certain colorings-with the number of colors equal to the clique number that can be identified with the Hilbert space dimension-can be "reduced" to or "collapsed" into two-valued dispersionless states, which in turn are interpretable as noncontextual classical truth assignments of the elementary propositions represented by vertices of such graphs.
+If the chromatic number exceeds the Hilbert space dimension then no uniform, global two-valued state and also no corresponding uniform, global classical truth value assignment exist.
+Thereby, the chromatic number signifies important properties and (non)existence of classical interpretations of the aforementioned configurations of observables; in particular, arrangements of observables realizable by quantum means.

-One example of the usefulness of these reduction techniques is the construction of a dense yet discontinuous coloring of the rational sphere3-with the resulting states and propositions represented by unit vectors with rational coordinates-based on Pythagorean triples.4 Thereby, a two-valued dispersionless state can be straightforwardly obtained by identifying all but one color of colorings of the sphere.5 of the associated finite-dimensional Hilbert space-can be associated with particular types of spectral forms of maximal operators (Ref.
-6, Sec.
-84) formed by the elements of the contexts.
+One example of the usefulness of these reduction techniques is the construction of a dense yet discontinuous coloring of the rational sphere [3]-with the resulting states and propositions represented by unit vectors with rational coordinates-based on Pythagorean triples [4].
+Thereby, a two-valued dispersionless state can be straightforwardly obtained by identifying all but one colors of colorings of the sphere [5].

+The usefulness of colorings is not restricted to reductions of the colors but can be extended to certain properties of operators.
+The chromaticity of observables within a given context-which in quantum mechanics can be essentially identified with an orthonormal basis of the associated finitedimensional Hilbert space-can be associated with particular types of spectral forms of maximal operators [6, § 84] formed by the elements of the contexts.
 Thereby, unit vectors are interpreted as the orthogonal projection operators formed by the respective dyadic products.
 Those orthogonal projection operators within any given context are mutually orthogonal and can be inserted into the spectral sum of a (normal, or, more specifically) self-adjoint operator.
 The respective (real) eigenvalues can be identified with some real-valued encoding of the color or chromaticity of the element of the context.
-Thereby, a uniform way of defining (intertwining) context identifiable with maximal quantum operators representing quantum observables is obtained.
+Thereby a uniform way of defining (intertwining) context identifiable with maximal quantum operators representing quantum observables is obtained.